adi-hatav/Cannabinoid_Efficacy_Analysis/README.md

-# Machine-Learning Approach Reveals Pain Relief by Medical Cannabis is Not a Placebo Effect
+# Machine-Learning of Medical Cannabis Chemical Profiles Reveals Analgesia Beyond Placebo Expectations

 ## Overview
 This study investigates whether the pain relief provided by medical cannabis (MC) is more than just a placebo effect.
 We use a machine learning model to assess the predictive power of chemical compounds in cannabis alongside demographic and clinical features.
 Our findings highlight the significance of chemical composition in pain relief.